fkariminejadasl/ml-notebooks/tutorial/practical_info_data_training.md

 unzip mot -d mot_data > /dev/null 2>&1
 ```

+There is some information on [surfnet](https://wiki.surfnet.nl/display/SURFdrive/Accessing+files+via+WebDAV), but I found it unclear.

 ### Copy Data from the Google Drive to the Google Colab
 The below option is for sharing single file.
 It can be a zip file.